-Mark points, in 3D, can be included with the mesh for panelling.
+Mark points, in 3D, can be included with the mesh for paneling.
 They should be drawn as ordinary points, placed close to the local surface of the mesh.
-During panelling they will be assigned to the correct panel, and an annotation mark added the correct 2D place.
-This feature can be used to position artwork, define cutouts, etc. Optionally, if the points are coloured, the annotation marks can be joined together to form a detail poly.
-Several different joined up sets can be defined by using different point colours.
-Points of the same colour are only joined if they are separated by half the panel length, so detail on two panel corners can be regarded as separate, even if they have the same colour.
+During paneling they will be assigned to the correct panel, and an annotation mark added the correct 2D place.
+This feature can be used to position artwork, define cutouts, etc. Optionally, if the points are colored, the annotation marks can be joined together to form a detail poly.
+Several different joined up sets can be defined by using different point colors.
+Points of the same color are only joined if they are separated by half the panel length, so detail on two panel corners can be regarded as separate, even if they have the same color.
 Optionally, the points can be defined as mark detail, which is used to define the position of a mark line in the seam program.

-Panels are issued an internal ID number, which is preserved through all panelling processes, and can be used to trace panels through the drawing.
-The Panel ID can be inspected with the MPanel Info tool.
+Panels are issued an internal ID number, which is preserved through all paneling processes, and can be used to trace panels through the drawing.
+The Panel ID can be inspected with the MPanel Info tool or using extended data.
 Optionally the panel ID number can be shown on screen, it is automatically removed from the panel during the panel output stage.
+Panel Numbers shown in the MPanel text window are the same as the Panel ID numbers.